livepeer/go-livepeer/README.md

 - `livepeer --rinkeby --transcoder` to start the node as a transcoder.

-- `livepeer_cli` - make sure you have test ether and test Livepeer token.
+- `livepeer_cli --transcoder` - make sure you have test ether and test Livepeer token.
 Refer to the Quick Start section for getting test ether and test tokens.

 - You should see the Transcoder Status as "Not Registered".